privefl/portfolio/docs/network.md

 ## Objective

-The goal is to develop an international network.
-There are many advantages of having a large international network, but I won't develop this point.
+There are many advantages of having a large international network.
+For example,

+- I can get opportunities of work and collaboration,

+- I can share my open source work to give back to the community,

+- I get motivation from people recognizing my work.

-I want to develop an international network in two different communities, that of programming language R (in priority) and that of the analysis of genetic data (my subject of thesis).
+I want to develop an international network in two different communities:

+- that of programming language R (in priority) and

+- that of the analysis of genetic data (my subject of thesis).

-In order to achieve this, I am trying to become more and more visible on the international scene.
+In order to achieve this, I am trying to become more and more **visible on the international scene** in many different ways.

+## Getting more visible

-## Using Google Analytics and R
+### Check this using Google Analytics and R

-After the 3rd session of label RES (June 26, 2017), in order to get a sense of who is reading my blog and check my personal webpage, I decided to follow the flow of people on my blog and website using Google Analytics.
+In order to get a sense of who is interested in me and my work, I decided to follow the flow of people on my websites using Google Analytics.

 I can access Google Analytics API in R: